3661. homothumadon

 Phonetic Spelling: (hom-oth-oo-mad-on')

-Definition: With one accord, with one mind, unanimously
+NASB: one accord, one mind, one impulse

 Strong's Exhaustive Concordance